pcdevil/n3/README.md

 ### Install related

 #### `install-lint`
+Installs [ESLint] and [Google's config] as dev-dependency, and as the [require-jsdoc] rule is deprecated by **ESLint**, it also installs the [JSDoc linting plugin] to ensure the installed dependencies are properly maintained.

-Installs [ESLint] and [Google's config] as dev-dependency.
-Creates an `.eslintrc` config file to bootstrap and fine-tune the config and it also adds a `lint` task in the `package.json` file to run the linter.
+To achieve this, the task creates an `.eslintrc` config file to bootstrap and fine-tune the config, and it adds a `lint` task in the `package.json` file to run the linter.

 ---